pgManage/pgManage/README.md

     rm -r ~/.postage/

-####UNINSTALLING POSTAGE (without original build directory)
+####UNINSTALLING POSTAGE

-If you lost your original build directory then download the correct version of Postage and run:
+If you still have your original build directory then:

     cd postage
     ./configure
     make uninstall
-    rm -r ~/.postage/
+    rm -r ~/.postage/  # to remove SQL script

+If you don't have your original build directory check the following locations:

+    rm -r /usr/local/etc/postage        # you may wish to save your config files first rm /usr/local/sbin/postage          # this removes the binary rm /usr/local/man/man1/postage.1    # this removes the man page

 ####FEEDBACK AND BUG REPORTS